ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ### Non-goals

 -   Combinations of the use cases listed above in a single column.
 This will be needed in cases where the source data isn't uniformly typed (e.g. SLE tag values or notebook outputs).
-This HLD focuses on uniform data types; future HLDs will discuss ways to configure multiple types of columns to be conditionally displayed together.
+This HLD focuses on uniform data types; future HLDs may discuss ways to configure multiple types of columns to be conditionally displayed together.
 -   Editable numbers.
 This is not supported by the text column yet either.
 -   Numeric formatting for `nimble-number-field`.
 While we may choose to expose similar APIs for its numeric formatting, the complexities of it being an editable input control make this out of scope for now.
--   Customizing the styling of the column content (other than possibly text alignment).
+-   Customizing the styling of the column content (other than text alignment).
 This is not supported by the text column yet either.
 -   Enum and boolean values formatted as localized strings (0 -> "Fail", 1 -> "Pass").
 These will likely use the [mapping column being discussed elsewhere](https://github.com/ni/nimble/pull/1220).

 ---